Are Treadmill Workout Programs Worth Using? (Answered)

 You'll grow out of them

 As you define what you want to get out of running a 2 mile calorie burn might not meet your needs.
 Or it may be too much for you.
 Making your own routine is what you'll start to do.
-Some home treadmills even have a couple of programs available where you can devise your own routine and store it in the treadmill's memory.
-Some will let you download additional workouts.
+After a while you'll start only using the manual program.
+This is where you get on the treadmill and adjust the speed and incline as you go.

 Find your own routines online